IUCN's work in Europe, North and Central Asia is supported by four main offices focusing on implementing the IUCN European Programme in the region.

 - European Regional Office, Brussels, Belgium

-- Programme Office for South-Eastern Europe, Belgrade, Serbia
+- Regional Office for Eastern Europe and Central Asia, Belgrade, Serbia

 - Caucasus Cooperation Centre, Tbilisi, Georgia